roypu1998/Calculator_GUI/README.md

 * Button `clear` - to clear the string from Entry.

-* In addition - there is log file that created when create instance of Calculator and it's contain exceptions and log in/log out records.
+* In addition - there is log file `app.log` that created when create instance of Calculator and it's contain exceptions and log in/log out records.

 # Author
 * Roi Putterman